Home » The Blog » Understanding “Free Speach” Rights

 Free Speech and Discretion

-Oh how bold we are when safely hiding behind these screens!
-Who hasn’t experienced how accusatory, rude, darned arrogant and belligerent some can be?
-These type of communicators are referred to as “keyboard warriors”.
+Oh, how bold we are when safely hiding behind these screens!
+Who hasn’t experienced how accusatory, rude, arrogant, and belligerent some can be?
+These types of communicators are referred to as “keyboard warriors.”

 Noun. keyboard warrior (plural keyboard warriors) (informal, derogatory) A person who behaves aggressively and/or in an inflammatory manner in online text-based discussion media, but at the same time does not behave similarly in real life, potentially due to cowardice, introversion or shyness.

-Over the last month I have received several accusatory, inflammatory and insulting emails from those who did not like something I have written about on this site.
-They don’t know me but that didn’t stop them from insinuating that they knew me well enough to know my motivations and what I “really meant.”
+Over the last month, I have received several somewhat mean emails from those who disliked something I wrote about on this site.
+They don’t know me, but that didn’t stop them from insinuating that they knew me well enough to know my motivations and what I “really meant.”

-I’m wondering if some frustrated onliner sent them to my articles as a way of enlightening them.
+I wonder if some frustrated onliner sent them to my articles to enlighten them.
 Then, let’s kill the messenger.

 My Free Speech, My Free Speech

-When corrected, the “I have the right to free speach” (Yes, one emailer in particular didn’t even spell speech correctly!) claim is used without even understanding the true meaning.
-As though that statement alone is an excuse to type and say what one wants without consideration.
+“I have the right to free ‘speach.'”
+Yes, this particular emailer didn’t even spell speech correctly.
+This claim is often offered without understanding its true implications.
+It is as though that statement alone is an excuse to type and say what one wants without consideration.

-So, let’s address the right to free speech shall we?
-Thanks to our wonderful schools, I am in the position on a pretty regular basis of explaining to uninformed emailers what the right of free speech as offered by our Constitution really entails.
+So, let’s address the right to free speech, shall we?
+Thanks to our wonderful schools, I regularly explain to uninformed emailers what the right of free speech, as our Constitution offers, actually entails.

 The United States Constitution